Cup-Of-JavaScript/javascript-aws/iam.md

 - [AWS IAM Tutorial - How to Create a User and Policy 5m](https://youtu.be/dMPDZHVIZBs)
 - [AWS IAM Overview in 7 minutes | Beginner Overview 7m](https://youtu.be/y8cbKJAo3B4)

+# Authorization vs Authenication
+Authenication is proving who you say you are, authorization is what you are allowed access to after you have successfully authenticated.
+IAM policies focus on Authorization.

 ## PARC Model
 ```
 {